How to start a lawn mowing business in 12 easy steps

 1. Make a plan

 Most of what you read about planning is not appropriate, complicated and confusing.
-The plan you write down on one piece of paper will be suited to focusing your attention on the right type of development path.
+The lawn mowing business plan you write down on one piece of paper will be suited to focusing your attention on the right type of development path.
 There will be some simple ideas you can edit and adjust over time.
 Answer some simple questions: What sort of money do you want from you business?
 What hours and lifestyle do you want to attain, and by when?
 Will you work in the weekends?
 What type of jobs will you do?
 What geographic areas do you want to work in?

 By asking and answering these questions, you'll make your decision to buy a lawn mowing business a whole lot easier.